How are Deals lost? – Customers make Plans (Part 1)

 When an approval obstacle arrives, a deal becomes stalled.
 However we do not know about it, or how to repair it.
 If I do find out about an obstacle, I like to ask myself “Is this an indicator that the deal will die?
 Or is there a way to salvage it?”
 The odd thing is that customers, especially Champions, do not want us to give up when this kind of an issue arrives in the early days.
 Later, after they have had a few battles for approval, they may get discouraged, and accept a non-approval.
 My point is, it works better to challenge a buyer at the outset, saying “this deal cannot be sold”.
 They will then be open to discussing potential obstacles, and indeed sharing ALL internal information necessary to understand why a deal may be approved or refused.
 And they will do several important things:

 - Provide a full explanation of the current business plan and what are the many things already in management focus, and already approved for spending

 - Lean towards a close collaboration on building the business case for your expected proposal

 - Be ready to provide introduction to other managers so you can gather first-hand information and personal priorities

 - In some cases, say YES when asked to collaborate on creating an internal proposal

-In a nutshell, by suggested a vendor off ramp we end up getting agreement that we can work closely together, and off ramps may be taken by either party – with a preference that off ramps be taken based on stage progress.
+In a nutshell, by suggesting a vendor off ramp we end up getting agreement that we can work closely together, and off ramps may be taken by either party – with a preference that off ramps be taken based on stage progress.